shane0/shane0.github.io/docs/collapse.md

 There is no way to accurately determine the value of diamonds that are kept in vaults and not sold, as this information is not publicly available.
 Diamond companies and traders generally do not disclose the exact amount of inventory they hold, and the value of diamonds can also vary depending on a number of factors such as size, color, and clarity.
 Additionally, the value of diamonds can fluctuate over time due to changes in market demand and other economic factors.

-## genome

-The Human Genome Project, which was completed in 2003, identified the complete sequence of human DNA, which is estimated to contain approximately 3 billion base pairs.
-Since then, continued research has led to a better understanding of the structure and function of the human genome.
-While the majority of the human genome has been identified, there is still much that is not fully understood.

-It is estimated that only about 1-2% of the human genome encodes for proteins, the functional molecules that perform a wide range of tasks in the cell.
-The rest of the genome is made up of non-coding DNA, which was once thought to be "junk" but is now known to play important roles in regulation of gene expression and other cellular processes.

-There is a wealth of evidence for evolution, from observations of the natural world to the fossil record to the molecular evidence of DNA.
-Here are some of the key lines of evidence:

-Fossil record: The fossil record provides evidence of the evolution of species over time.
-Fossils of extinct species that were clearly distinct from any species alive today demonstrate that evolution has occurred.

-Comparative anatomy: The similarities in anatomy and structure among different species can be explained by a common ancestry.
-For example, the bones of the forelimbs of mammals such as humans, bats, whales, and birds all have the same basic structure, despite their differences in function, indicating that they evolved from a common ancestor.

-Biochemistry: The similarities in biochemistry and genetics among different species also provide evidence of evolution.
-For example, all living things use DNA as the genetic material, and the DNA sequences of different species are often similar in specific regions, reflecting a common ancestry.

-Geographic distribution of species: The geographic distribution of species can also provide evidence for evolution.
-For example, many species that are found on the same continents or island groups are more similar to each other than to species found elsewhere, suggesting that they evolved from a common ancestor and have diversified over time.

-Natural selection: Observing the process of natural selection in action, such as the development of antibiotic resistance in bacteria, provides further evidence of evolution.
-Natural selection is the mechanism by which evolution occurs, and by observing it, we can see how populations of organisms change over time.

-These are just a few examples of the many lines of evidence that support the theory of evolution.

 ## thegreatstory

 <iframe width="819" height="461" src="https://www.youtube.com/embed/uU0DC6qcp18" title="Main Drivers of Collapse, Ecocide, and Likely NTHE - Dowd" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>